Few Baby Boomers Know This Retirement Tax Credit Exists

 • Governmental 457(b)

-Additionally, as of 2018, contributions to an Achieving a Better Life account make the account’s designated beneficiary eligible for the saver’s credit.
+Additionally, as of 2018, contributions to an Achieving a Better Life (ABLE) account make the account’s designated beneficiary eligible for the Saver’s Credit.
 ABLE accounts are a type of tax-advantaged savings account for people with disabilities (the designated beneficiaries).

-This means, for example, that could make an IRA contribution for the 2021 tax year as late as Tax Day in April 2022.
-And you can make an IRA contribution for the 2022 tax year as late as Tax Day 2023.
+This means, for example, that you could make an IRA contribution for the 2023 tax year as late as Tax Day in April 2024.